CustomTypeOne/LoopPatches/README.md

 There are no guardrails, so be extremely careful when you enter thresholds in iOS settings.

+**[Loop with Patches](https://www.loopandlearn.org/main-lnl-patches/) already includes the CustomTypeOne LoopPatches with some additional customizations**

+* Do not attempt to add LoopPatches if you selected that version of Loop from the Build Select Script

 ### LoopPatches Branches

 The LoopPatches found in the **main** branch of LoopPatches can be applied to the released Loop code from the **main** branch of LoopKit/LoopWorkspace.